YellowWebcam/yellow-lite/readme.md

 To use [gphoto](http://www.gphoto.org/) as the image source, you need to install it first: `sudo apt-get install gphoto2`.

-We strongly recommend using ghoto to take images.
+We strongly recommend using ghoto2 to take images.
 While developing you may want to use your webcam to take test images.
 This requires streamer:
 `sudo apt-get install streamer`.